 If your cat hates water—as most cats do—you can also try using a comb dipped into the solution and brushing the fleas out.
-If you’re concerned about any leftover fleas and flea eggs, add a cup of lemon juice to your laundry while washing your pet’s bedding to help exterminate any remaining
+If you’re concerned about leftover fleas and flea eggs, add a cup of lemon juice to your laundry while washing your pet’s bedding to help exterminate any remaining.

-One of the easiest things you can do for a flea-infested cat is to spice up their life with natural ingredients you might find in your kitchen.
+One of the easiest things you can do for a flea-infested cat is to spice up its life with natural ingredients you might find in your kitchen.
 Because of a natural compound known as carvacrol, oregano oil can be very effective at removing fleas; start by mixing one teaspoon of oregano oil with three teaspoons of olive oil and apply small amounts of the solution to areas where fleas tend to congregate, like your cat’s ears, stomach, tail, and neck.
 Fleas also don’t particularly care for rosemary; try grinding the leaves into a powder and sprinkling it in the areas where your cat tends to hang out in your home.

 Apple Cider Vinegar

 Dish soaps have proven to be very effective at exterminating fleas.
 The dish soap breaks down the flea’s exoskeleton and kills them within minutes, even after it’s been diluted in water.
-Simply wet your cat’s coat—a spray bottle will do the trick— and gently lather the dish soap into his or her fur (focusing on areas that fleas tend to hide) before rinsing.
+Simply wet your cat’s coat—a spray bottle will do the trick— and gently lather the dish soap into his or her fur (focusing on areas where fleas tend to hide) before rinsing.

 Lavender and Chamomile

 Lavender is a powerful, fast-acting agent against fleas.
 Some studies have shown that formulas containing diluted lavender were just as effective at killing fleas as commercial chemical sprays.
 To put lavender to good use in your home, let it steep in water overnight before straining the liquid and spraying it onto your cat’s coat (no need to rinse).